0cirius0/writeup/_posts/2020-06-09-python-playground.md

 I visited the directory where the logs are stored in Linux /var/logs and found that this location is directly linked to the /mnt/log in container and if I write something through the conatiner then that file is written with root as owner for both the host and the container.

-Changed the permissions of /mnt/log directory to make /var/logs writable by connor,***chmod 777 .***
+Changed the permissions of /mnt/log directory to make /var/logs writable by connor,***"chmod 777 ."***

 Now copied the /bin/bash binary in the host machine to the /var/logs and then ran following commands in container to make it's owner to be root and change it to SUID binary.
 ```bash